Oxycontin Possession Attorney

-A former Rhode Island Special Assistant Attorney General from 1993-1997, Joshua Macktaz has extensive experience with misdemeanor and felony illegal substance possession, sale, and trafficking cases.
-As a former prosecutor, Attorney Macktaz uses that knowledge to successfully defend his clients accused of oxycontin, oxycodone possession and other prescription drug related offenses.
+A former Rhode Island Special Assistant Attorney General from 1993-1997, S. Joshua Macktaz, Esq. has extensive experience with misdemeanor and felony illegal substance possession, sale, and trafficking cases.
+As a former prosecutor, Attorney Macktaz uses that knowledge to successfully defend his clients accused of oxycontin, oxycodone possession, and other prescription drug-related offenses.

 Before becoming a private Rhode Island Defense Lawyer, Attorney S. Joshua Macktaz lectured in-coming police academy cadets as an AG Prosecutor on proper prosecution and arrest techniques.
 This unique experience has provided Mr. Macktaz with a wealth of knowledge that is not readily available to the average drug crime defense attorney.
 Mr. Macktaz is aware that Rhode Island police commonly violate constitutional rights when conducting searches during drug arrests, and he immediately works to determine if an improper search has occurred.

-Criminal law embodies the statutes defining criminal offenses, including how offenders are to be charged, tried and punished.
-With any drug possession charge involving oxycontin or oxycodone, it is important to act quickly to protect your rights and rebut the charges against you by speaking with an experienced criminal defense attorney.
+The criminal law embodies the statutes defining criminal offenses, including how offenders are to be charged, tried and punished.
+With any drug possession charge involving Oxycontin or oxycodone, it is important to act quickly to protect your rights and rebut the charges against you by speaking with an experienced criminal defense attorney.
 If you are facing criminal charges in Rhode Island for oxycontin or oxycodone possession, sale or trafficking, contact Joshua Macktaz today for a free, initial consultation to discuss your case.